You Are More Than Your Career: Act To Improve Your Mental Health During The Pandemic

 View movies in Netflix's Black Lives Matter category to understand the history of bias and discrimination.
 Ellis says this activity will be far from painful.
 The movies are excellent.
 And, let's face it, most of us are seeking some entertainment at home right now.

 Acknowledge and use your power and influence to contribute to your culture, whether professional, organizational, municipal, or societal.
 Don't leave the hard work to others.
 You might consider volunteering in your community.
 Or perhaps you can participate in an affinity group or ERG through your workplace.

 Join a movement that shares your hopes and values.
 For example, WeTheChange is a movement started by a group of women CEOS running purpose-driven enterprises.
 They drafted a declaration claiming that business must be a force for good focused on generating abundance and prosperity for all.
 They support Black Lives Matter by organizing financial support for Black-led groups.
 They formed a political action advocacy group that is spearheading a get-out-the vote campaign.
 And they established a working group to explore shifting capital to sustainable, women-owned businesses.

 When we give in to our anxiety and fail to act, we suffer the personal consequences, and our stakeholders lose out.
 In a recent New York Times article, When Good People Don't Act, Evil Reigns, Charles Blow argues that each of us must take a stand.
 He asks us to relinquish our magical thinking that the "horrors of the world will simply work themselves out."
 If we worry and wait for catastrophes to pass and uncertainties to resolve, our circumstances are likely to deteriorate along with our mental health.
 Remember that your career doesn’t define you.
 Don’t delay.
 Make a positive difference in the world now.
 The pandemic won’t keep us down forever.
 In the meantime, lead your life with purpose and meaning.
 Refresh your mindset and take action.

-Article can be found here:
+Article can also be accessed here: